Neural-Systems-at-UIO/QUINT_webtools/docs/WebAlign.rst

 **WebAlign**
 ============

 WebAlign is used to register brain sections to a reference brain atlas using a linear registration method.
-It involves two key steps:
+This involves two key steps:

-* Establish the cutting angle through the atlas for the sections using `key anatomical landmarks <https://zenodo.org/records/7575515>`_.
-Apply this to the atlas for all the sections.
+1. First, establish the series cutting angle using `key anatomical landmarks <https://zenodo.org/records/7575515>`_.
 The angle is usually stable across the series unless sectioning is performed in two or more blocks.
+Once the angle is established, adjust the plane through the atlas to match this angle for all the sections.
-* Establish the position of each section in the atlas and adjust the size and position of the atlas overlays to match the underlying sections.
+2. Second, manually register each section to the atlas by etablishing its position and then adjusting the size and position of the atlas overlays to match the underlying section.

 Once the atlas is correctly registered to the sections using WebAlign, WebWarp can be used to make in-plane nonlinear refinements to match anatomical landmarks.